 - A relative may not function as an internship supervisor.

-Current Middlebury policy has determined that virtual internships are most conducive to personal health and safety for all, but should the supervisor and intern agree that an in-person internship is desirable and pending College policy, such experiences may be allowed if both parties sign an agreement to follow CDC guidelines as well as evolving state, local, and College restrictions related to Covid-19.
+Should the supervisor and intern agree that an in-person internship is desirable and pending College policy, such experiences will be allowed if both parties sign an agreement to follow CDC guidelines as well as evolving state, local, and College restrictions related to Covid-19.
 Please note the situation remains fluid and requirements may change.

 One way to find a J-term internship is to visit Handshake.
 Do a keyword search for “Winter Term.”
 (CCI will start posting Winter Term internships in Handshake in late September.)
 Remember, an internship you see listed there is not automatically approved for credit.
 Securing the internship for J-term is the first step; getting credit for it is a separate process.
 Please read this entire web site and FAQs to understand the process.